mitjafelicijan/binary-visualization/README.md

 ## Testing data

+All data, but binaries (since they are system programs) is available in `data` folder in this repository so feel free to browse.

 - All images are from https://unsplash.com/ and resized to 512x512.
 But you can use any size possible for testing.
 I resized them to keep tests quick and filesizes small.